alltheplaces/alltheplaces/README.md

    pipenv install
    ```

-1. After dependencies are installed, make sure you can run the `scrapy` command without error
+1. After dependencies are installed, make sure that you can run the `scrapy` command without error

    ```
    pipenv run scrapy